-□ Ask: "Who is responsible to keep starting new congregations after missionaries start the first ones?"
+Ask: 'Who is responsible to keep starting new congregations after missionaries start the first ones?'

 Answer: Rabbits produce rabbits.
 Oranges produce oranges.
 People produce people.
 Shepherds reproduce shepherds.
 And Flocks produce flocks.

-☐ Ask: "Who make up the best church-planting team?"
+- ❑ Ask: 'Who make up the best church-planting team?'
 Answer: A new, nearby, mother congregation of the same culture.
-However, teams made up of outsiders are needed to start the first congregations in places where there are none.

-☐ Ask: "What is God's promise to every flock by which it can reproduce?

-Answer: In Ephesians 4:11-12 God promises each congregation 'apostles' (sent ones) whom He sends to neglected peoples to start congregations.

-☐ Ask: "In what way do big congregations compare to elephants and little congregations to rabbits?"
+However, teams made up of outsiders are needed to start the first congregations in places where there are none. - □ Ask: 'What is God's promise to every flock by which it can reproduce?
+Answer: In Ephesians 4:11-12 God promises each congregation 'apostles' (sent ones) whom He sends to neglected peoples to start congregations. - □ Ask: 'In what way do big congregations compare to elephants and little congregations to rabbits?'
+(If participants are not familiar with elephants, then choose another big animal that they know). - $\square$ Explain:

-Mature in 18 years 1 baby per pregnancy Fertile 4 times a year 22-month gestation Family increases from 2 to 3 in three years
+Mature in 18 years 1 baby per pregnancy Fertile 4 times a year 22-month gestation Family increases from 2 to 3 in three years 2

-Mature in 4 months

-Average 7 babies

-Almost always fertile

-1-month gestation

-Family can increase to more

-than ten million in 3 years
+Mature in 4 months Average 7 babies Almost always fertile 1-month gestation Family can increase to more than ten million in 3 years

-- 'Rabbit' congregations multiply much faster.
-Believers in an average small congregation win many times more people to Christ than do the same number of believers in an average 'elephant' congregation. - A congregation can be both a rabbit and an elephant, in two ways: (1) An elephant congregation can let cell groups multiply to become tiny congregations within the big one; and (2) 'rabbit' flocks can serve one another and celebrate together occasionally, thereby forming an elephant congregation.] - ☐ Ask: "What promise did Jesus give to 'rabbit' congregations in Matthew 18:20?"
+- $\square$ Explain: - 'Rabbit' congregations multiply much faster.
+Believers in an average small congregation win many times more people to Christ than do the same number of believers in an average 'elephant' congregation. - A congregation can be both a rabbit and an elephant, in two ways: (1) An elephant congregation can let cell groups multiply to become tiny congregations within the big one; and (2) 'rabbit' flocks can serve one another and celebrate together occasionally, thereby forming an elephant congregation.] - Ask: 'What promise did Jesus give to 'rabbit' congregations in Matthew 18:20?'
 [Answer: Jesus will be among believers who gather in His Name, even if they are only two or three.]

-Skit: "Common fears"
+Skit: 'Common fears'

-- ☐ When introduced, ask the volunteers stand up and warn the participants forcefully, in their own words.
-After each one speaks, invite the participants to answer. - Dr. Dogmatic: "If we let anyone beside Bible school graduates lead cell groups, then they would introduce false doctrine."
-"You agree with me, do you not?"
-[Good answer: Church history shows that the bad doctrines that ruin church life do not come from new, uneducated leaders, but from old churches that are sterile and stagnant, and from the old seminaries that feed them.] - Mr. Fearful: "Starting cell groups in homes would cause division because lay leaders will become rebellious and lead people out of the church."
-"You agree with me, do you not?"
+- □ When introduced, ask six volunteers to stand up and warn the participants forcefully, in their own words.
+After each one speaks, invite the participants to answer.
+(Alternatively, have one person play all six parts.) - Dr. Dogmatic: 'If we let anyone beside Bible school graduates lead cell groups, then they would introduce false doctrine.'
+'You agree with me, do you not?'
+[Good answer: Church history shows that the bad doctrines that ruin church life do not come from new, uneducated leaders, but from old churches that are sterile and stagnant, and from the old seminaries that feed them.] - Mr. Fearful: 'Starting cell groups in homes would cause division because lay leaders will become rebellious and lead people out of the church.'
+'You agree with me, do you not?'
 [Good answer: A worse danger is a pastor who fails to recognise others to whom God also has given the gift to be shepherds.
 In order to serve with their God-given gifts, they may cause a painful division.
 It is healthier to form small groups and mentor the novice shepherds.
 Novice shepherds seldom rebel against a caring coach.
-Most will remain intensely loyal.] - Mr. Grasper: "To start churches will cost too much money.
-We would have to pay more pastors, and we do not have enough money now."
-"You agree with me, do you not?"
+Most will remain intensely loyal.] - Mr. Grasper: 'To start churches will cost too much money.
+We would have to pay more pastors, and we do not have enough money now.'
+'You agree with me, do you not?'
 [Good answer: The resources are in the harvest.
 New groups will spread the Good News and bring more people into the Kingdom of God.
-And those new believers will give.] - Dr. Controller: "If we let new cells and congregations multiply, things would soon grow out of control.
+And those new believers will give.] - Dr. Controller: 'If we let new cells and congregations multiply, things would soon grow out of control.
 Out of my control, that is!
 There would be confusion and chaos.
-You agree with me, do you not?"
+You agree with me, do you not?'